pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

 The project is currently in the initial implementation phase, focusing on the **Core Material Processing Pipeline** (Milestone 1).
-We've established the Material Repository and are now moving to implement the message channel system and worker components.
+We've established the Material Repository and completed the message channel system.
+The next focus is implementing the worker components.

 ## Recent Changes